DRYWELLS AT THE SOUTH END LIBRARY PARK

 Sponsored by the City of Boston Mayor’s Office of New Urban Mechanics and a research grant from the College of Arts, Media & Design at Northeastern University, this installation makes underground infrastructure for groundwater recharge surface as beautiful, functional, and didactic objects that animate public space.

-Sensing technology is leveraged to demonstrate a drywell concept for storage and recharge, translating real-time flow and depth measurements into changing color lights.
-The solar-powered seat and planter sits in low-points of the public library park, and activates this mid-century urban landscape at night.
-Changing colors enable data visualization in public space, expressing the dynamic changes in ground water levels.
-Sensor data is published in this website in real time.
+Sensing technology was leveraged to demonstrate a drywell concept for storage and recharge, translating real-time flow and depth measurements into changing color lights (see our video in the Gallery).
+The solar-powered illuminated object sits in low-points of the public library park, and activates this mid-century urban landscape at night.
+Changing colors enabled data visualization in public space, expressing the dynamic changes in ground water levels.

-The Local Focus exhibit in the public library, the South End Garden Tour by the Trustees of Reservations, exhibit at City Hall, and numerous press articles on this project, continue to educate the public about the role of small green infrastructure, groundwater infiltration and monitoring.
-Designed to promote the idea that we can all transform small marginal spaces, including front gardens, backyards and small open public spaces, into agents of socio-ecological action, this installation leverages the communicative potential of these systems as a powerful tool of cultural and environmental engagement.
+A Local Focus exhibit in the public library, a feature in the South End Garden Tour by the Trustees of Reservations, an exhibit at City Hall, and numerous press articles on this project, continue to educate the public about the role of small green infrastructure, groundwater infiltration and monitoring.
+Designed to promote the idea that we can all transform small marginal spaces, including front gardens, backyards and small open public spaces, into ecological landscapes; this installation leverages the communicative potential of environmental design as a powerful tool of cultural and environmental engagement.